tidyverse/readr/README.md

   should write a tokenizer.

-* [JJ Allaire](https://github.com/jjallaire) for helping me come up with a design that makes very few copies.
+* [JJ Allaire](https://github.com/jjallaire) for helping me come up with a design that makes very few copies, and is easy to extend.

 * [Dirk Eddelbuettel](http://dirk.eddelbuettel.com) for coming up with the name!